Deen Castronovo: Revolution Saints (2014-present)

 While still with Journey, Castronovo, Jack Blades (Night Ranger, Damn Yankees and Shaw Blades), and Doug Aldrich (Whitesnake, Dio, The Dead Daisies) formed Revolution Saints.
 The band, where Deen served as lead vocalist and handled drumming duties, released its self-titled debut album on February 24, 2015.
 A follow-up album, Light in the Dark, was released on October 13, 2017.
 The album was ranked #8 on Dr. Music's 2017 "Album of the Year" list.
 This was followed by Restless Spirits in 2019.

 In 2022, Blades and Aldrich left the band and were replaced with Jeff Pilson and Joel Hoekstra.
 This lineup released Eagle Flight in 2023, and Against the Winds in 2024.

 Gioeli-Castronovo (2017-present)

 Johnny Gioeli and Castronovo first played together on the debut Hardline album, Double Eclipse, which was released in 1992.
 25 years later, the two were reunited in Italy to commence work on the debut Gioeli-Castronovo album, Set The World On Fire, available July 13, 2018.
-Both men have continued on their musical paths since they last saw one another, with Gioeli continuing to lead Hardline as well as being the lead singer of Crush 40 and Axel Rudi Pell's band, while Castronovo spent time with various bands.